 Rhode Island Month-to-Month Lease Agreement

-A Rhode Island month-to-month rental agreement is a legal document that establishes a flexible rental arrangement between a landlord and a tenant.
-This type of agreement allows for a short-term rental period that automatically renews as long as the tenant continues to pay rent and neither party takes action to terminate the agreement.
-To end the month-to-month lease, either party must provide a written termination notice at least 30 days before the intended move-out date.
+A Rhode Island month-to-month rental agreement creates a legal document that establishes flexible rental arrangements between landlords and tenants.
+Furthermore, this rental arrangement allows for short-term rental periods that automatically renew.
+Additionally, Rhode Island month-to-month lease agreements continue as long as tenants pay rent and neither party takes action to terminate the arrangement.

 Rhode Island Month-to-Month Lease Agreement